Express Lane Completion

 Environmental Phase

-A wide variety of resource areas are currently being studied as part of the Environmental Studies including:
+A wide variety of environmental issues were evaluated for impacts as part of the Draft EIR/EA including:

 Air Quality